marnedo/ppgcourse2024/Adaptive_differentiation_and_covariates_association.SARA_GUIRAO-RICO/Readme.md

 	sample.size= hgdp.data$NN, beta.pi=pi.beta.coef, pi.maf=0, suffix="hgdp_pods_10000")
 ```

-> [!Warning]
-> We are not running the part between the two :no_entry: symbols for a matter of time ( it takes about ~ 25 mins).
-Instead, we are going to use the precomputed files in the results folder

 3.2.
 Run STDis model with 10,000 PODS as input with the script "run_stdis_10000_simulations.sh"

 ```bash